pokt-network/poktroll/pkg/appgateserver/docs/server.md

 The server will listen on a configured endpoint for incoming requests from an application (or applications if it is in "gateway mode").
-The requests can be of any type, provided the protocol is "symmetric", that is there is a one-to-one correspondance between requests and responses.
+The requests can be of any type, provided the protocol is "synchronous", that is there is a one-to-one correspondance between requests and responses.

 See [requests](#requests) for more detail on requests, thier structure and